jgraham0325/land-register-api-docs/docs/api-documentation/V1.11/index.md

 <code>POST /section-81-works/section-81s</code>

+<code>GET /section-81-works/{work reference number}/section-81s/{section 81 reference number}</code>

 S81 is a part of NRSWA that details the need for works promoters to maintain and inspect their assets within the highway.
 A failure in these assets is commonly known as a S81 failure and could include covers that are broken.
 {: .govuk-body}

 The POST endpoint will create a section 81 and return a work reference number and a section 81 reference number.
+{: .govuk-body}

+The GET endpoint will require the work reference number and section 81 reference number of the intended section 81 to return information.
 {: .govuk-body}

 ### GeoJSON API